 “We would like to thank the Co-op Local Community Fund for choosing our good cause to benefit from their funding for the next 12 months.
 The Community Foundation is immensely proud of our Social Wellbeing Programme which supports over 260 people in Stockport.
 Our provision includes a weekly Walking football group for seniors; weekly football and multisport coaching sessions and regular tournaments for young adults of working age who live with serious mental illness; and a weekly Drop-in “Sport in Memories” Social Wellbeing Group for those who are experiencing loneliness and living with social isolation.
 Through this provision to a variety of groups, with a range of needs, we aim to promote healthy lifestyles, which extends opportunity, choice and control – benefitting those attendees physically, socially and emotionally.
 We aim to make a positive difference to the lives of local people living with serious mental illness to improve their health and wellbeing.
 The money we receive from the Co-op over the next 12 months will support our Social Wellbeing Programme of activities in funding new equipment, activity costs, venue hire, tournament and coaching costs”

-If you would like further information about how to support the Community Foundation in the Co-op Local Community Fund for the next 12 months please contact Adrian Rigby-Bates on 0161286 8888 (option 3) or email [email protected]
+If you would like further information about how to support the Community Foundation in the Co-op Local Community Fund for the next 12 months contact the office on 07760 454583 or email [email protected]

 Tesco “Bags of Help” – £4000.00 funding